Greater honeyguide: Diet

-The greater honeyguide feeds primarily on the contents of bee colonies: beeswax, eggs, larvae and pupae; and waxworms.
+The greater honeyguide feeds primarily on the contents of bee colonies: beeswax, eggs, larvae and pupae; as well as waxworms and insect wings of flying swarming colonies.
 It enters bees' nests while the bees are torpid in the early morning, feeds at abandoned hives and scavenges at hives robbed by people or other large animals, notably the honey badger.

 It frequently associates with other honeyguides at bees' nests; immatures dominate adults, and immatures of this species dominate all others.
+It occasionally will eat fruit and will rarely consume bird eggs.
+Young greater honeyguides thrive predominantly on fruit that the host parents bring.

 Reproduction

 The greater honeyguide is a brood parasite.
 It lays white eggs in series of 3 to 7, for a total of 10 to 20 in a year.
 Each egg is laid in a different nest of a bird of another species, including some woodpeckers, barbets, kingfishers, bee-eaters, wood hoopoes, starlings, and large swallows.
 It is common for the female greater honeyguide to break the host's eggs when laying her own.
 All the species parasitized nest in holes, covered nests, or deep cup nests.
 The chick has a membranous hook on the bill that it uses, while still blind and featherless, to kill the host's young outright or by repeated wounds.